spi-fm/ARE4DSL/README.md

 * State Machine models
 * Entity-Relationship models

+## Case Study
+The experience was conducted in the context of the 20th International Symposium on Computers in Education (SIIE).
+Results are available in the file: sus.xlsx

 ## About
 This framework has been developed by the [SPI-FM research group](http://tic195.uca.es/) at [University of Cádiz](http://www.uca.es)